A Linear Kernel for Planar Red-Blue Dominating Set: Analysis of the kernel size

 \begin{defi} A planar multigraph $G$ is \emph{thin} if there is a planar embedding of $G$ such that for any two edges $e_1,e_2$ with identical endvertices, there is a vertex image inside the two areas enclosed by the edge images of $e_1$ and $e_2$.
 In other words, no two edges are homotopic. \end{defi}

 In~\cite[Lemma 5]{AFN04}, the bound on the number of regions in a decomposition relies on applying Euler's formula to a thin graph.
-Since it appears that some arguments are missing in that proof, we provide here for completeness an alternative proof.
+Since it appears that some arguments are missing in that proof, for completeness we provide here an alternative proof.

 \begin{lem} If $G=(V,E)$ is a thin planar multigraph with $|V| \geq 3$, then $|E| \leq 3|V| -6$. \end{lem}